 Initially, Family Medicine’s only connection with medical students was through the family medicine interest group.
 Our earliest formal presence in the curriculum was the required community medicine clerkship which was coordinated by our department; it was primary care focused but not exclusively family medicine.
 This clerkship eventually became the required Family Medicine clerkship which has for many years been one of the highest rated VCU SOM clerkship and exceeded national clerkship rankings.

 Our Medical Education Team has been consistently innovative.
-In 1998 we were awarded a HRSA grant to create the Inner City Rural Preceptorship (ICRP) Program which created a longitudinal honors track for selected students to focus on the particular needs of underserved patients and communities.
+In 1998 we were awarded a HRSA grant to create the Inner City Rural Preceptorship (ICRP) Program which created a longitudinal honors program for selected students to focus on the particular needs of underserved patients and communities.
 An international component (I2CRP) was added in 2009 when Dr. Steve Crossman introduced global health educational opportunities into our educational programs.
-In 2010 the Family Medicine Scholars Training and Admission Track (fmSTAT) was conceptualized.
+In 2010 the Family Medicine Scholars Training and Admission program (fmSTAT) was conceptualized.
 This dual admission program is specifically designed to attract, train, and retain a select group (8-10 student per year) who have an intention to become family physicians; it is a four-year longitudinal program that provides fmScholars with specific content, experiences, and mentorship to support their career goal.